testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** On the existence of collaborator services, they make high impact on logic and resilliency.
 We want to simulate all the complexity they bring without paying the price (slow, noisy, hard to reproduce).
-We can put a util that fakes the response, it works by replacing node's http client,
+We can put a util that fakes the response, it works by replacing node's http client.
+In any case, don't allow calls outside,

+Analogue - Simulator, like fighting combats - Practice the outside conditions without

 Downside - What if they changed...